Kanye West presidential campaigns: Forbes piece and signature collecting

 West's candidacy was covered by Forbes on July 8.
 West stated that he would make the final decision to run within 30 days and denied the accusations that his campaign was all merely promotion for his then forthcoming tenth studio album Donda.
 He revealed his two campaign advisors were his wife Kim Kardashian and SpaceX and Tesla, Inc. CEO, Elon Musk.
 West also stated that he proposed to Musk that he would "be the head of our space program".
 West registered to vote for the first time within the previous week and selected Michelle Tidball, a relatively unknown Christian preacher from Wyoming, as his running mate.
 West stated that he would run under the Birthday Party, because "when we win, it's everybody's birthday", and that he was running for president as a service to God.

 Musk reacted to the Forbes piece by tweeting, "We may have more differences of opinion than I anticipated".
 He later deleted his tweet.
 On July 9, Trump downplayed West's recent criticism of him, stating that West and Kardashian were "always going to be for us".
 Trump speculated that West would likely support him because the "radical left" needed to be stopped.
 The same day, West tweeted a video of himself registering to vote for the first time at the Park County Clerk's Office in Cody, Wyoming.
 In the video, West discussed with an office employee about changing the difficulties of voter registration in the United States.

 Mark Jacoby's company Let The Voters Decide was hired by West to manage the petitions drives around the nation to put West on the ballot for president.
 Let The Voters Decide is the premiere company in the US for managing petitioners.
+(Note: Attributed to multiple sources:)

 On July 14, Ben Jacobs of Intelligencer reported that a source stated on July 8 that they were paid $5,000 to collect signatures on West's behalf in Florida.
 They needed to collect 132,781 valid signatures before a July 15 deadline for West to qualify on the ballot as a third-party candidate.
 The following day, voter turnout specialist Steve Kramer told Jacobs that he had been hired to get West on the ballot in South Carolina and Florida.
 Kramer stated that at the time, West's team was "working over weekend there, formalizing the FEC and other things that they've got to do when you have a lot of corporate lawyers involved."
 Kramer followed-up with Jacobs and stated that he had to fire his 180-person staff, made up of paid personnel and volunteers, because West was "out".